devpanel/starshot/README.md

 ## Contributing to Drupal CMS

+With the cloud development environment provided by Drupal Forge, you can help build Drupal CMS.

 1. Review the Drupal CMS [issue queue](https://www.drupal.org/project/issues/drupal_cms).
 Find or create an issue for your contribution.